clodiop/MazeGen/README.md

 ![app screenshot](https://raw.githubusercontent.com/danieljo12/MazeGen/master/image.png)

+The light blue line is not apart of the application.
+Its just to indicate that it actually gens working mazes

 ## How to change MazeGen Generated values

 In the constants.h file you can change the window size, Size of the generated maze